 Let’s take a look at four rules that are best to keep:

-- If you choose to use patterns (we don’t recommend them at all), you have to make them carefully, so it is the same on all the elements of the map.
+- If you choose to use patterns (we don’t recommend them at all), you must make them carefully so they are the same on all the map elements.

-- Choose the data range carefully, build it up the intervals according to distribution.
+- Choose the data range carefully, and build the intervals according to distribution.

 Questions and Answers regarding Excel Maps

 To our best knowledge, there is only one notable one.
-One of the backsides of conditional formatting is that it is considerable can increase the size of the workbook.
+One of the backsides of conditional formatting is that it can considerably increase the workbook size.
 We recommend that you make a state map in Excel and prefer the method based on shapes.

 Because you get the codes ready, it takes about 30 minutes to create the data visualization.